 Further, you will be taking a drive of around 40 minutes to reach Devghat, around 30 km from Chitwan.
 It is easily accessible, and many vehicles depart from Kathmandu frequently.
 Moreover, you can take a taxi, bus or local bus as well.

-Explore 6 of the UNESCO world heritage sites in Kathmandu Valley and embrace the sunrise over mountains, including the mighty Everest, from the Nagarkot viewpoint.Enquiry Now
+Explore 6 of the UNESCO world heritage sites in Kathmandu Valley and embrace the sunrise over mountains, including the mighty Everest, from the Nagarkot viewpoint.Inquire Now

 Get help from our travel specialists for holiday ideas that matches your interests.